Curriculum for a Minor in General Engineering

 - Integrated Engineering and Design Projects: (two courses) – Must have senior standing

 Participants must complete two semesters of an integrated engineering and design project (capstone design courses).
-Students may elect to participate in this capstone experience on a team with bioengineering, systems science and industrial engineering, or electrical and mechanical engineering students.
+Students may elect to participate in this capstone experience on a team with biomedical engineering, systems science and industrial engineering, or electrical and mechanical engineering students.
 (Shown below in C as sections 50-52.)

 (A) Engineering Fundamentals: